nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva14](./img/kuva14.png)

-All three Nginx containers were running the same web server and listening in port 80 within their container.
+All three Nginx containers were running the same web server and listening on port 80 within their container.

 In Docker, the internal ports of containers can be identical (e.g., port 80).
 However, at the Docker host level (the minion), these ports must be differentiated to avoid conflicts.